-The project's cumulative 25-year direct benefit is projected to save Merritt Manor \$826,590 dollars, or \$10,080.37 per household.
-While we use the 25-year metric for these calculations, in the temperate climate of the Pacific Northwest, solar modules can reliably produce energy for four decades or longer.
+The project's cumulative 25-year direct benefit is projected to save Merritt Manor approximately 1 Million dollars, or \$12,378.67 per household.
+While we use the 25-year metric for these calculations, in the temperate climate of the Pacific Northwest solar modules can reliably produce energy for four decades or longer.

 The residents see reductions in their utility rates in two ways.
 Individual apartments are no longer beholden to the \$7.49/month basic charge (\$614.18 cumulatively per month).
 The two new commercial meters each have a monthly basic charge of \$25.95 (\$51.90 total per month).
-The solar energy system generates 129 MWhs of electricity each year, reducing the resident's utility charges.
+The solar energy system generates 129 MWhs of electricity each year, reducing the resident's utility charges and associated taxes.

-Another key outcome of this project is significant reduction in regional pollution.
-According to our local utility's reported emissions and the the EPA's Greenhouse Gas Equivalencies Calculator, the Merritt Manor solar project will reduce greenhouse gas pollution by 91.5 metric tons of carbon dioxide annually.
+Another key outcome of this project is a significant reduction in regional pollution.
+According to our local utility's reported emissions and the EPA's Greenhouse Gas Equivalencies Calculator, the Merritt Manor solar project will reduce greenhouse gas pollution by 91.5 metric tons of carbon dioxide annually.
 The reduction is equivalent to 227,012 miles driven by a passenger vehicle, or 100,805 pounds of unburnt coal.